Have a question about the M5 South-West Motorway?

 4. When will the next toll increase be?

-The toll will adjust in line with CPI quarterly on 1 January, 1 March, 1 July and 1 October going forward.
+The toll adjusts in line with CPI quarterly on 1 January, 1 April, 1 July and 1 October going forward.